 Chair of Trustees

-Soline’s career as a Nurse in the NHS spans over 40 years, holding roles in direct clinical care, as an advanced practitioner and consultant nurse, in operational management and as an executive director.
+Soline’s career as a Nurse in the NHS spans over 40 years, holding roles in direct clinical care, as an advanced practitioner and consultant nurse for older people and long-term conditions, in operational management and as an executive director.
 She continues to work as a registered nurse part time.

 Nick retired in September 2011 after 40 years as a Health Service Manager and Health Strategic Planner, including 12 years as a Director at the Royal West Sussex NHS Trust, St Richards Hospital, Chichester.
 During this time he was responsible for the complete redevelopment of the site, providing new buildings for the inpatient wards, theatres and day surgery.